Courses

 Things is easy to use and has great support.
 It isn’t the cheapest app and its interface isn’t perfect, but it works well and does what you’d expect of it.

-Overall, it’s a great choice for Apple fans.
+Overall, it’s a great choice for Apple fans who prefer using the getting things done (GTD) methodology.
 Mac owners looking for software with more depth can read our best project management software for Mac article.

 If you’ve tried Things, please share your thoughts on it in the comments.
 Thanks for reading.